rancher/rancher-docs/shared-files/_glossary.md

         Rancher
     </dt>
     <dd>
-        Rancher is a Kubernetes management tool to deploy and run clusters anywhere and on any provider.
+        A Kubernetes management tool to deploy and run clusters anywhere and on any provider.
 Rancher includes all the software and downstream cluster components used to manage the entire Rancher deployment.
     </dd>
     <dt>
         Rancher Kubernetes Engine (RKE)